neil-forks/PineSAM-river/docs/install-guide/dev-scripts.md

 ./run-dev.sh
 # press CTRL+C in the terminal window to stop
 ```

-* On a Mac http://localhost:8080 will open in your browser automatically.
+* On a Mac, PineSAM will automatically open http://localhost:8080 will open in your default browser.
 * Some Linux distros may need http://localhost:8080 opened manually.
 Debian12 hints [here](https://github.com/builder555/PineSAM/discussions/47#discussion-4884758).
 <br>

-## Windows dev install
+## Windows dev

 #### Setup
-First, install all packages linked above in Dependencies.
+First, install all packages linked above in [dependencies](#dependencies).
 Skip to 4 if you did this already.

 1. Python install notes
     * Check "Add python.exe to PATH" and select "Customize Installation"